You wanna know where our modern education system falls apart?

-Though the running and jumping parts of the President’s Physical Fitness test were death traps for me—I mean, I really thought I would die trying to run the 600-yard dash, and the standing broad jump practically crippled me—I could do sit-ups until someone finally told me to stop.
-(Crunches hadn’t been invented/discovered yet.)
+Though the running and jumping parts of the President’s Physical Fitness test were death traps for me—I mean, I really thought I would die trying to run the 600-yard dash, and the standing broad jump all but crippled me—I could do sit-ups until someone finally told me to stop. (“Crunches” hadn’t been invented yet.)

-Halfway through high school, after my final four-eyed-face-to-ball collision under the volleyball net, I found out that summer school P.E. was where people like me went.
+Halfway through high school, after my final four-eyed-face-to-ball collision under the volleyball net, I found out that summer school P.E. was where kids like me went.

 I guess word got out to a certain set of us because summer school P.E. was made up of weirdos, dorks, and stoners.
 We played Putt-Putt on nice days and went bowling on hot days.
-Sometimes we played tennis, but that required effort, so mostly we just hung out with tennis rackets.
+Sometimes we played tennis, but that required effort, so mostly we just hung out with tennis rackets on those days.

 In summer school P.E. we took a lot of breaks and laughed a lot.
-And we drank a lot of sodas from the snack bars at the bowling alley and the Putt-Putt course.
+And we drank sodas from the snack bars at the bowling alley and the Putt-Putt course.

-We checked in once a week with the coach, who didn’t go bowling or play putt-putt or tennis with us and didn’t even watch us—it was honor system summer school, basically.
+We checked in once a week with the coach, who didn’t go bowling or play putt-putt or tennis with us and didn’t even watch us—it was honor system summer school.
 And it was the life for P.E. rejects like me.

 After high school, in came the 80s, which meant Jane Fonda stepped in wearing a high-cut leotard.

-I tried jogging—because we didn’t ‘run’ in those days, we jogged, and I tried aerobics—meaning I cannot to this day hear a certain Gloria Estefan song without feeling flabby, inadequate, and out of breath.
-None of this left me feeling better instead of worst, but at least I tried them.
+I tried jogging—because we didn’t ‘run’ in those days, we jogged, and I tried aerobics, meaning I cannot to this day hear a certain Gloria Estefan song without feeling flabby, inadequate, and out of breath.
+None of this left me feeling better instead, but hey, at least I tried them.

 Eventually, I just resorted to walking a lot and to riding my red bike all around the hilly college town.

-Finally, at about the age of thirty, I got brave enough to take a ballet class, which I’d always wanted to do.
-But I think you can see at this point why I may have suffered from a serious lack of confidence.
-I’m actually still taking ballet and can’t exactly say I turned into the dancer I pictured—by a long shot, but whatever because I actually like it.
+At about the age of thirty I got brave enough to take a ballet class, which I’d always wanted to do.
+But I think you can see at this point that I may have suffered from a serious lack of confidence in these sorts of things.

 What happened was, I figured out that I had to manage my own “physical fitness.”

-Hey, I’m still no one’s athletic child, but I’m competent now, so yay for determination, I guess, because P.E. prepared me for absolutely zero of everything I’ve figured out and accomplished and stuck with in spite of my challenges.
+Hey, I’m still no one’s athletic child, but I’m competent now, so yay for determination, because P.E. prepared me for absolutely zero of everything I’ve figured out and accomplished and stuck with in spite of whatever challenges I had.